b00tc4mp/isdi-parttime-202303/staff/carlos-perez/fullstack/project/doc/README.md

 #### See Lyrics List

-- Me as an administrator, I want to see the lyrics list (Manage lyrics List?)
+- Me as an administrator, I want to see the lyrics list
 - Me as a user, I want to see the lyrics list

 ##### Task